 Do not buy expensive $20+ USB cables.
 There is no reason to pay more than $5.

 Troubleshooting If your keyboard isn't showing up in Synthesia, check your keyboard manufacturer's website to see if a driver is available.
-The iPad doesn't allow the installation of drivers, so this might be bad news.
+Mobile devices don't allow the installation of drivers, so this might be bad news.
 If the keyboard also has MIDI ports, try that instead of USB.